dmbarbour/wikilon/docs/ExtensibleSyntax.md

         :swapd .rw swap .wl
         :rot swapd swap

 This particular format might support multi-line content by escaping each LF with a following SP, and could be extended with new operations via the first character of any line.
-Anyhow, presumably a system would start with comprehension of at least one bootstrap language (perhaps just AO, perhaps just ABC) then allow new parser functions to be defined.
+Anyhow, presumably a system would start with comprehension of at least one bootstrap language (perhaps just AO) then allow new parser functions to be defined by compiling to that form.
+But this isn't the final form!

-The role of a parser function would be to take text input and generate a function.
-We don't need an AST.
-We can just skip straight to composing a first-class function.
-We do need some ability to take a word like "swap" and get back the ABC block `[rwrwzwlwl]`.
-Acquiring a definition given a word might be modeled as a monadic effect.
-This has many nice properties:

-* easily track dependencies between words (unlike dictionary passing)
-* use words so obtained at parse time (unlike generating AST or AO code)
-* purely functional parse and result (unlike capability-based effects)
-* extensible with other effects, e.g. region annotations for error reports
-* easy composition of other language parsers, i.e. create language with macros

-Okay, so extensible syntax can potentially be nice, but it's still text-oriented.
-Getting back to my original point, I still want the interactive graphical models associated with embedded literal objects.
-I believe this can be accomplished as a simple extension of the 'extensible syntax' concept.
-In addition to impelementing a parser, the language could implement other utilities such as rendering to an interactive UI.

-Thus, a language function must perhaps be extensible with multiple 'methods', or alternatively generate a structure that has multiple functions (a parser and other stuff).
-I haven't hammered out the fine details yet, such as a suitable type for the language words.
-But the broad idea seems solid: a language doesn't define just a syntax and parser, it defines a larger user experience.
-In this case, that user experience is confined to the boundary of one module, since Awelon project specifies the larger architecture.

-Using language functions, we might be able to edit graphical data and objects, but also peek under the hood at any time to the serialized representations.
-And, besides stable identity from coupling to the words layer, this has some other advantages over embedded literal objects: in particular, the language may be upgraded independently of the modules that use it.

-I think this is a very promising direction for Wikilon.
+## Structured Definitions

+The prior section for Extensible Syntax is still missing a lot of desirable features.
+For example:

+* no generic means to recognize, rename, or refactor words
+* it is non-trivial to develop generic editors and rendering
+* cannot generically refactor and compress large definitions
+* not a close fit to Awelon project's code-as-material metaphor

+*We can do better!*

+Instead of an extensible syntax at the character level, we represent every word as a pair: a *structured value* and a *compiler function*.
+The compiler function is simply a pure function that takes the structured value and returns a block.
+Trivially, the simplest compiler function is *identity*, if the structure itself is a block.
+The structured value is represented in ABC, but with access to the dictionary via `{%foo}` tokens.
+The result, for simple code, is very similar to the (now deprecated!)
+Awelon Object (AO) code:

+        #{&AO}
+        :swap [rwrwzwlwl]
+        :dup [r^zlwl]
+        :swapd [rw {%swap} wl]
+        :rot [{%swapd} {%swap}]
+        :dupd [rw {%dup} wl]
+        :over [{%dupd} {%swap}]

+These tokens are noisy and ugly.
+Numbers and short text literals will be even uglier!
+Fortunately, in a structured editor, it should be entirely feasible to present this ABC code in a pretty format for reading and editing, including basic texts and numbers.
+Usefully, we have conflated words and blocks from the perspective of our compilers and structured editors.
+Words don't need special attention.

+Now we have a lot of freedom for other languages.
+Arbitrary values may be built from numbers, products, sums, text, etc..
+Structured editors may then render this structure and edit it.
+Functions to manipulate structure are just plain functions - i.e. macros are easily modeled within the dictionary.
+It is feasible to model *streams of user input* operating on an ad-hoc structure that defines a word, thus bringing me closer to my Awelon project goals.

+Very large dictionary words then benefit from ABC refectoring, compression, and structure sharing techniques, allowing those same tools to be applied to both the dictionary and any virtual machines.

+## Interactive Editors

+Okay, we have extensible structured-syntax, and potential for very-large lazily loaded values (if we pursue them).
+The question, then, is how to create nice interactive applets above the dictionary, e.g. for level editors and image canvases and spreadsheets and math notations and so on.
+The structure editor design does not permit associating UX with languages, but does allow associating it with *structure*, which should be even better.
+We can easily leverage `{:fooType}` discretionary sealers in a conventional manner (together with a little reflection) to support interactive structured editing!

+## Uniform Support for Ambiguity

+Usefully, this ABC content is easily and uniformly extensible with the `(|)` characters for ambiguous choice.
+Ambiguity is feasible both in both the definition structure and within any opaque blocks.
+I think we can go really far with this without requiring any special attentions.